laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Lover/song-list/miss-americana-and-the-heartbreak-prince.md

 ## Quotes from artist

 <blockquote>
 There are so many influences that go into that particular song.
 I wrote it a couple of months after midterm elections, and I wanted to take the idea of politics and pick a metaphorical place for that to exist.
 And so I was thinking about a traditional American high school, where there’s all these kinds of social events that could make someone feel completely alienated.
-And I think a lot of people in our political landscape are just feeling like we need to huddle up under the bleachers and figure out a plan to make things better. - Taylor Swift
+And I think a lot of people in our political landscape are just feeling like we need to huddle up under the bleachers and figure out a plan to make things better.<br /><b>- Taylor Swift</b>
 </blockquote>